jpuritz/WinterSchool.2016/Reference Assembly Tutorial.md

 mawk -v x=4 '$1 >= x' uniqCperindv > uniq.k.4.c.4.seqs
 wc -l uniq.k.4.c.4.seqs
 ```
-No we have reduced the data down to only 3840 sequences!
+Now we have reduced the data down to only 3840 sequences!

 Let's quickly convert these sequences back into fasta format
 We can do this with two quick lines of code: